Click here to download a PDF of this information.

 Corticosteroids

 To reduce inflammation for a shorter-term, corticosteroids might help.
 Oral medications include prednisone for mild to severe IBD and budesonide (Cortiment® for ulcerative colitis; Entocort® for Crohn’s disease) for mild to moderate disease, although prednisone tends to have greater side effects.
 Oral budesonide (Cortiment®, Entocort®) comes in two brands, which release medication at different points in the digestive tract.
-Hydrocortisone (Proctofoam-HC®) and betamethasone (Betnesol®) are available in rectal formulations (enemas, foams, and suppositories).
+Hydrocortisone and betamethasone are available in rectal formulations (enemas, foams, and suppositories).
 A new rectal foam, budesonide (Uceris®), and an oral medication for hydrocortisone (Auro-Hydrocortisone), are also available for use in ulcerative colitis.

 Physicians might prescribe hydrocortisone (Solu-Cortef®) and methylprednisolone (Solu-Medrol®) for administration intravenously in-hospital.
 Corticosteroids should not be used for longer-term or maintenance therapy.